-our Classic 5 day Inca Trail Trek to Machu Picchu is a unique itinerary you do not want to miss.
+Our Classic 5 day Inca Trail Trek to Machu Picchu is a unique itinerary you do not want to miss.
 Trekking on this famous route to Machu Picchu will give you so much more than other routes.
 We find this a great group option.
-Check out our 2018 dates and Top 10 Tips for a success and enjoyable Inca trail trek to Machu Picchu.
+Check out our up coming trips to Machu Picchu and Top 10 Tips for a success and enjoyable Inca trail trek to Machu Picchu.

 Classic 5 day Inca Trail Trek